Information architecture (or IA) is a crucial aspect of good web design with a big impact on your user’s overall experience.

 To impose some order on your website, start by taking a thorough inventory of your site content.
 What is the main topic?
 How current is it?
 What are the main keywords for that page?
 Then take a look at the gaps in your content.
 What’s missing?
 Make a note of any pages, posts or other content you need to add to your site to fill in those gaps.

-If you have two kinds of users, each with a different pathway through your site, choose an audience-based organizational structure.
+If you have two kinds of users, each with a different pathway through your site, choose an audience-based organisational structure.
 Chart out the separate site tracks based on the separate needs of your audience segments.

 However, many businesses are better off with the classic hierarchical scheme.
 For example, a law firm that offers representation in criminal, business, and immigration law would create separate top-level pages for each legal area, with more detailed content arranged by topic underneath each of those three major labels.

 There are several digital wireframe and sitemap tools available, but you can also get the job done with a stack of index cards, one page to a card.
-Arrange the cards visually on a large surface to create the organization scheme.
+Arrange the cards visually on a large surface to create the organisation scheme.

 Refining the Labels on Your Site